 It is estimated that 2 trillion dollars of money are laundered through financial systems every year.
 Money laundering activity causes great damage to the world economy.
 The USA, one of the most developed countries in the economy, aims to effectively combat money laundering.
 Effective methods to prevent financial crimes have been established with Anti-Money Laundering regulations in the USA.
 In addition, penalties are imposed on individuals and institutions that do not comply with AML regulations.

-Bank Secrecy Act and USA Patriot Act form the basis of the AML policies.
+Bank Secrecy Act and the Patriot Act form the basis of the AML policies.
 BSA is the main authority that creates regulations and policies to combat financial crime in the USA.
-Financial institutions and US citizens have been held responsible for these laws.
-Financial institutions are required to create their own AML programs by making necessary checks in accordance with these laws.
+Financial institutions and US citizens have been held responsible for bank secrecy act and the patriot act 2001.
+Financial institutions are required to create their own AML programs by making necessary checks in accordance with the bank secrecy act and patriot act.
 These controls aim to detect and prevent money laundering and terrorist financing by financial institutions.
 The scope and details of regulatory requirements vary for each financial institution that must meet BSA requirements in the USA.

 There are some requirements that financial institutions must meet according to AML regulations.
 Financial institutions that do not meet AML requirements face penalties.